Pelosi says House to vote Wednesday to send Trump impeachment articles to Senate

 Sending the articles of impeachment to the Senate is necessary to begin the trial.
 Pelosi on Wednesday will also name the House "managers" who will prosecute the case against Trump in the Senate, the sources said.

-A Wednesday vote could lead to a trial beginning next week on Tuesday, which lawmakers are expecting.
+A Wednesday vote could lead to a trial beginning next Tuesday, which lawmakers are expecting.

 Pelosi has held onto the articles for weeks, saying she would not submit them to the Senate until Majority Leader Mitch McConnell, R-Ky., outlined the trial rules and process.

-McConnell, who pledged "total coordination" with the White House on impeachment last month, has called for a two-step procedure similar to that of then-President Bill Clinton's trial in 1999.
-The process included an initial resolution to hear opening arguments, later followed by a vote on whether to call witnesses.
+McConnell, who pledged "total coordination" with the White House on impeachment last month, has called for a two-step procedure similar to that of President Bill Clinton's trial in 1999.
+That process included an initial resolution to hear opening arguments, followed by a vote on whether to call witnesses.

 Senate Minority Leader Chuck Schumer, D-N.Y., wants the Senate to call four witnesses, including acting White House chief of staff Mick Mulvaney and former national security adviser John Bolton, who said this month he would testify if subpoenaed.
 Trump suggested last week he might block Bolton's testimony.